-- m.
+- o.
 Mobile Food Vendors.
-Mobile food vendors, such as food trucks and food carts, may operate in accordance with the Mobile Food Vendor Protocols, as amended from time to time, attached as Appendix J. - n.
+Mobile food vendors, such as food trucks and food carts, may operate in accordance with the Mobile Food Vendor Protocols, as amended from time to time, attached as Appendix J. - p.
 Movie Theatres.
 Movie theatres may operate indoors in accordance with guidance issued by the State Health Officer titled "COVID-19 Industry Guidance: Indoor and Drive-In Movie Theaters" found at https://files.covid19.ca.gov/pdf/guidance-movie-theaters--en.pdf.
-Indoor occupancy at movie theatres must be limited to 25% of maximum occupancy or 100 people, whichever is less.
-Drive-in movie theatres must operate in accordance with Section 7.e. - o.
+Indoor occupancy at movie theatres must be limited to 50% of maximum occupancy or 200 people, whichever is less.
+Drive-in movie theatres must operate in accordance with Section 7.f. - q.
 Museums, Galleries, and Aquariums.
-Museums, galleries, botanical gardens, aquariums, and other similar facilities (collectively "Museums") may operate indoors and outdoors, in accordance with the Museum, Gallery, and Aquarium Protocols, as amended from time to time, attached as Appendix P. Indoor occupancy at Museums must be limited to 25% of maximum occupancy.
-Outdoor operations are strongly encouraged.
-This subsection is not intended to allow the operation of any facility or activity required to remain closed pursuant to Section 13 of this Order, including, but not limited to, indoor playgrounds. - p.
+Museums, galleries, botanical gardens, aquariums, and other similar facilities (collectively "Museums") may operate indoors and outdoors, in accordance with the Museum, Gallery, and Aquarium Protocols, as amended from time to time, attached as Appendix P. Indoor occupancy at Museums must be limited to 50% of maximum occupancy.
+Outdoor operations are strongly encouraged. - r.
 Music, Film, and Television Production.
-Entertainment production, industries, studios, and other related establishments such as establishments that provide content for professional broadcast, including music, film, and television production may resume in accordance with the Music, Film, and Television Protocols, as amended from time to time, attached as Appendix R. Back office staff and management may operate via telework and for Minimum Basic Operations only. - q.
+Entertainment production, industries, studios, and other related establishments such as establishments that provide content for professional broadcast, including music, film, and television production may resume in accordance with the Music, Film, and Television Protocols, as amended from time to time, attached as Appendix R. Back office staff and management may operate via telework and for Minimum Basic Operations only. - s.
 Non-Critical Office Worksites.
-Businesses whose operations require employees work from an office worksite who are not identified as Critical Infrastructure in this Order may operate for telework and for Minimum Basic Operations only. - r.
-Outdoor Live Events.
-Effective on April 1, 2021, outdoor live events (e.g. sports and live performances) may occur pursuant to the requirements in this subsection and any guidance required by the State, which may be found at https://covid19.ca.gov/industry-guidance/.
-Capacity at outdoor live events must be limited 20% of maximum occupancy.
-Capacity within suites is limited to 25% of maximum occupancy per suite with a maximum of 15 people from no more than 3 households per suite.
-The venue must implement a weekly worker testing program in accordance with State guidance.
-Attendance at outdoor live events must be limited to in-state visitors only.
-Indoor live events remain prohibited. - s.
-Outdoor Recreational Facilities.
-To promote and protect the physical and mental well-being of people in California, Outdoor Recreational Facilities may operate subject to the modifications in this subsection and any applicable City-issued Industry-Specific Protocol.
-Indoor recreational facilities must remain closed.
-For purposes of this Order, "outdoor recreational facilities" include: public parks and beaches, including parking lots; public piers; beach bike and pedestrian paths that traverse the sanded portion of the beach; public trails; trailheads, dog parks; dog beaches; community gardens; campgrounds and RV parks; skate parks; basketball courts; volleyball courts; pickleball courts; picnic areas; outdoor swimming pools; outdoor gyms and fitness centers; outdoor equipment rentals; small charter services; tennis and pickleball courts; golf courses; youth and adult recreational sports programs; and playgrounds.
+Businesses whose operations require employees work from an office worksite who are not identified as Critical Infrastructure in this Order may operate inperson in accordance with the Office Worksite Protocols, as amended from time to time, attached as Appendix G. Telework is strongly encouraged.
+For purposes of this Order, "office worksite" includes the building, room or other area where an organization's employees perform administrative work to support and realize objects and goals of an organization and does not apply to manufacturing or distribution operations. - t.
+Recreational Facilities.
+To promote and protect the physical and mental well-being of people in California, Recreational Facilities may operate subject to the modifications in this subsection and any applicable City-issued Industry-Specific Protocol.
+For purposes of this Order, "recreational facilities" include: public parks and beaches, including parking lots; public piers; beach bike and pedestrian paths that traverse the sanded portion of the beach; public trails; trailheads, dog parks; dog beaches; community gardens; campgrounds and RV parks; skate parks; basketball courts; volleyball courts; pickleball courts; picnic areas; swimming pools; ; outdoor equipment rentals; small charter services; tennis and pickleball courts; golf courses; youth and adult recreational sports programs; and playgrounds. - i.
+Campgrounds and RV Parks are permitted in accordance with the Campground and